-Granted, it's bit of a mouthful for the "and chill" prefix, but Amazon Prime Video has nevertheless quickly become a popular streaming service alongside its main competitor, Netflix, thanks to a growing and star-studded library of original shows.
+Granted, it's bit of a mouthful for the "and chill" prefix, but Amazon Prime Video has nevertheless become one of the world's most popular streaming services alongside its main competitor, Netflix, thanks to a growing and star-studded library of original shows.

-There's a strong selection of TV shows in 4K and HDR on Prime Video, with plenty of Amazon Studios' original shows (The Grand Tour, Absentia, American Gods, Transparent and The Marvelous Mrs. Maisel, to name but a few) now available in 8,294,400-pixel resolution.
+And it's good news for those with 4K HDR TVs.
+There's a strong selection of TV shows in 4K and HDR on Prime Video that are all included in your subscription, such as plenty of Amazon Studios' original shows: The Grand Tour, Absentia, American Gods, Transparent and The Marvelous Mrs. Maisel, to name but a few.

-Shows like Red Oaks and The Man in the High Castle look spectacular in 4K, and it goes without saying that the full impact of stunning colour depth and crisp contrasts is far better when watching on a compatible 4K HDR TV rather than on your laptop or – perish the thought! – your smartphone.
-But that doesn't stop us from recommending non-4K shows too.
+Shows like Red Oaks and The Man in the High Castle look spectacular in 4K, and it goes without saying that the full impact of sharp images, stunning colour depth and crisp contrasts has re-set the benchmark for TV watching since the HD days.
+Still, that doesn't stop us from recommending non-4K shows too.
 Alias, for instance, is simply too much fun to ignore.

-So if you're on the hunt for your next binge, here's a selection of TV shows on Amazon Prime Video that have kept the What Hi-Fi? team either glued to our sets or yelling, "No spoilers, I'm watching it tonight!" at each other, in the office.
+So if you're on the hunt for your next binge, here's a selection of TV shows on Amazon Prime Video that have kept the What Hi-Fi? team either glued to our review sample sets or yelling "No spoilers, I'm watching it tonight!" at each other in the office.

 - The best Amazon Prime Day TV deals